kelvinjohnson/secure-password-generator/README.md

-This is a password generator app that take input from a user and returns a randomly generated password.
+This is a password generator program that takes input from a user and returns a randomly generated password.

 For added security, the user must input a number no less than 6.